anuvyklack/pretty-fold.nvim/README.md

 ### Custom keymaps

-If you would like to setup your custom keymapings, there are tree functions in
+If you would like to setup your custom keymapings, there are next functions in
 ```lua
 require('pretty-fold.preview').mapping
 ```